nacuteodor/ProcessTestSummaries/README.md

 - the last screenshots are saved for each test in a separate folder and in the order they were created in test
 - the consecutive identical screenshots can be excluded, to save just the relevant screenshots
 - the generated files can be easily added as artifacts in Jenkins for the tests job
+- supports Xcode 9's parallel testing.
+Multiple test results are placed in numbered subdirectories and reports are differentiated by device name & iOS version

 ## Usage e.g:
 xcodebuild -derivedDataPath $DERIVED_DATA_PATH test